U.S. 20 bypass ramps to be closed for resurfacing

 Thursday

--- Westbound U.S. 20: entrance ramp from Sunnybrook Drive, exit ramp to Sunnybrook Drive, exit ramp to Lakeport Road.
+-- Westbound U.S. 20: entrance ramp from Gordon Drive, entrance ramp from Morningside Avenue, exit ramp to Sunnybrook Drive, exit ramp to Morningside Avenue.

 Friday

--- Westbound U.S. 20: entrance ramp from Sunnybrook Drive, exit ramp to Morningside Avenue, entrance ramp from Morningside Avenue.
+-- Westbound U.S. 20: entrance ramp from Sunnybrook Drive, exit ramp to Lakeport Road.

 Get local news delivered to your inbox!